Chocolate Cupcakes Recipe + Video

 - Use a #24 scoop to fill prepared cupcake liners 2/3 full (just barely over halfway full).
 Do NOT overfill.
 Bake for 20-22 minutes.
 To test doneness -- a toothpick will come clean out of the center or the cake will spring back when touched.

 - Cool completely and decorate with desired frosting.
-I used this Chocolate Cream Cheese Frosting.
+I used this Chocolate Cream Cheese Frosting, but this Chocolate Buttercream Frosting would be great too.

 *I like to use half regular cocoa and half dark cocoa for a richer and darker looking cupcake.